Bursts of recurrently firing complex muscle action potentials

 - Single fiber EMG: Low jitter

-- Rarely or never the only abnormality on EMG
+- Few patients: Only abnormality on EMG

 - Pathologic associations